software-mansion/protostar/website/docs/tutorials/guides/testing.md

 def roll(blk_number: int, target_contract_address: Optional[int] = None) -> Callable[[], None]: ...
 ```

-Sets a block number for a specific contract.
-If the `target_contract_address` is undefined, the roll cheatcode affects tests and contracts imported to the test file.
-You can call the callback returned by this cheatcode to cancel its behavior.
+Changes a block number until the returned function is called.
+If `target_contract_address` is specified, `roll` affects only the contract with the specified address.
+Otherwise, `roll` affects the current contract.

 ```cairo title="Roll cheatcode changes the value returned by get_block_number"
 %lang starknet